 Every Ekadashi, i.e. the 11th of every lunar month, a day associated with Vishnu is celebrated in the temple.
 Vaikuntha Ekadashi is a big festival apart from Ram Navmi and Krishna Janamasthmi.

 As per D Dennis Hudson in his book on Vaikuntha Perumal Temple, the Murti in the middle floor is worshipped in 12 different forms of Vishnu –

 Each form is worshipped for a lunar month beginning with the 10th of each month.

-Temple is located very close to the famous Kanchi Kamakshi Temple in Kanchipuram.
+- It is located very close to the famous Kanchi Kamakshi Temple in Kanchipuram

-This temple is owned by ASI.
-There is an ASI guard there, who can help you guide around the temple on request.
+- This temple is owned by ASI.
+There is an ASI guard there, who can help you guide around on request

-Do check out the famous Kanchipuram Sari Shops all over the city.
+Do check out the famous Kanchipuram Saree Shops all over the city.